izzergh/izzergh/README.md

 # hmmmm?

+I have a [website](yours.is) with an excellent url.
+I put writing there for now, it's okay!
+It's fresh!

 Please install my [plugin for vim](https://github.com/izzergh/rumpelstiltskin) and tell me if it breaks or sucks, or even if it slaps.